soasada/kotlin-coroutines-webflux-security/README.md

         return result;
     }
 ```
+The method shown previously (`springSecurityFilterChain`) is only executed if Spring Security does not find a
+SecurityWebFilterChain in the application context otherwise, it will load the SecurityWebFilterChain provided by us.
 For example, if our application has the following config (minimal one):

 ```kotlin
 @Configuration